songololo/aiovectortiler/docs/install.md

 `pip install aiovectortiler`

-2. Create a python file containing your server config and recipes folder path, which can then be run directly:
+2. Example python file containing your server config and recipes folder path, which can then be run directly:

 ```
 from aiovectortiler.serve import serve_tiles